How to Grow Basil

 If the plant flowers you may choose to remove them to keep the fresh leaves coming and avoid bitterness in the leaves.
 At the end of the season leave outdoor plants to flower as they are loved by bees.
 Protect from slugs and snails and keep a check for aphids.

-When can you harvest Basil leaves?
+When can I harvest basil leaves?

 It is great to have a constant supply of leaves.
 We will often start a number of pots so we can start using the leaves of the first plant while they are still young.
 The other plants have time to develop well and continue to give us a great harvest through the summer.
 Basil can also be succession sown every few weeks.

-Which are the Basil best varieties to grow?
+Which are the best basil varieties to grow?

-There are so many types of Basil to select from and we will all have different favourites.
+There are so many types of basil to select from and we will all have different favourites.
 We have been trying lots of different varieties with their distinct taste, smell and form.
 Here are a few to try but why not take a look, to make your own selections click here.

 Genovese Basil Types